Charckle/razornotes_frontend/README.md

 In the scope of the ESSA DevOps Akademija (European Software skills alliance), I created a frontend in Angular for an existing project, Razornotes, which is an app for note taking.

 ### Scope
 The end goal for this project was to run our apps with cloud-init.
-For the virtualization I used VirtualBox, and for the configuration I used Vagrant.
+For the virtualization I used VirtualBox and for the configuration I used Vagrant.

-I included two versions of the setup, inside the Vagrant folder.
+I included two versions of the setup:

 - Deployment with Vagrantfile provisioning (only the frontend)
 - Deployment with cloud-init